sleirsgoevy/blu-player/README.md

 * HScene: Implemented as a thin wrapper around java.awt.Frame.
 * HGraphicsDevice: Only the "query & set video mode" operation is supported.
 Allows setting an arbitrary video mode by resizing the HScene window.
 * HSound: Implemented as a wrapper around java.applet.AudioClip, which has a similar interface.
-* UserEventListener: Both input and output handling is implemented.
+* UserEventListener: Key presses and releases are properly passed through.
 Input keys are mapped to what BD-J sees using this table:

 |Java key code |BD-J key code       |
 |--------------|--------------------|